Kieran815/ga_tic_tac_toe/pseudocode.md

 - **Use JavaScript for DOM manipulation**

-  Lets try to leave the html entirely alone and do all this with JS.
+  Lets try to leave the html entirely alone and do all this with `JS`.
+  Also, be a boss and use ternary instead of if/else
 <br/><br/>

 - Render a game board in the browser